Graded hypoellipticity of BGG sequences: Introduction and main results

 \begin{thm} Let $E$ and $F$ be two vector bundles over a filtered manifold $M$ and suppose $A\in\Psi^s(E,F)$ satisfies the Rockland condition.
 Then there exists a properly supported left parametrix $B\in\Psi^{-s}_\prop(F,E)$, that is, $BA-\id$ is a smoothing operator. \end{thm}

-As a consequence, every operator $A\in\Psi^s(E,F)$ satisfying the Rockland condition is hypoelliptic, that is, if $\psi$ is a compactly supported distributional section of $E$ such that $A\psi$ is smooth, then $\psi$ was smooth.
+As a consequence, every operator $A\in\Psi^s(E,F)$ satisfying the Rockland condition is hypoelliptic, that is, if $\psi$ is a compactly supported distributional section of $E$ such that $A\psi$ is smooth on an open subset $U$ of $M$, then $\psi$ was smooth on $U$.
 Over closed manifolds this implies that $\ker(A)$ is a finite dimensional subspace of $\Gamma^\infty(E)$, see Theorem~\ref{T:Rockland} below.

-Combining this calculus with a result of Christ, Geller, G{\l}owacki, and Polin, see \cite[Theorem~6.1]{CGGP92}, we construct, for each complex number $s$, an operator $\Lambda_s\in\Psi^s(E)$ which is invertible mod smoothing operators, see Lemma~\ref{L:Lambda}.
-This permits to introduce a Heisenberg Sobolev scale, see Proposition~\ref{P:Hs}, and allows to formulate more refined regularity statements, including maximal hypoelliptic estimates, for operators satisfying the Rockland condition, see Corollary~\ref{C:reg}.
+Combining Theorem~\ref{thmA} with a result of Christ, Geller, G{\l}owacki, and Polin, see \cite[Theorem~6.1]{CGGP92}, we construct, for each complex number $s$, an operator $\Lambda_s\in\Psi^s(E)$ which is invertible mod smoothing operators, see Lemma~\ref{L:Lambda}.
+This permits us to introduce a Heisenberg Sobolev scale, see Proposition~\ref{P:Hs}, and allows us to formulate more refined regularity statements, including maximal hypoelliptic estimates, for operators satisfying the Rockland condition, see Corollary~\ref{C:reg}.

 We will use Theorem~\ref{thmA} to analyze Rockland sequences.
 A sequence of operators,

 where $A_i\in\Psi^{s_i}(E_i,E_{i+1})$ will be called Rockland sequence if the corresponding principal symbol sequence is exact in every non-trivial irreducible unitary representation $\pi\colon\mathcal T_xM\to U(\mathcal H)$ at each $x\in M$, that is, the sequence